AdriaPadilla/youtube_search_results/README.md

-# YouTube Search Results export to xlsx file
+# YouTube Search Results Tracker

 This script is created to study YouTube search results in one (or more) querie/s.
 Through YouTube API, it will make a request and save the data in an .xlsx file.